silvagal/Plot-Citation-Graph/README.md

 This visualization was created for the systematic review titled:
 **"A Systematic Review of ECG Arrhythmia Classification: Embedded Feasibility, Adherence to Standards, and Fair Evaluation."**

-This graph provides insights into citation patterns and helps assess the adherence of research papers to standard evaluation practices.
+This graph provides insights into citation patterns, helping to assess research influence and adherence to standard evaluation practices.

 ![Citation Graph](ecg_citation_graph.png)